-As part of the CITI Light Vehicle Study, equipment was installed in participant's vehicles from March 2018.
-The equipment remains in each vehicle for about 10 months.
-After installation, for the first half of the trial, data will be recorded but no alerts will be issued, to establish a baseline behaviour pattern.
-This will be followed by a period where the C-ITS alerts are activated and data continues to be recorded.
+As part of the CITI Light Vehicle Study, equipment was installed in participants' vehicles from March 2018.
+The equipment remained in each vehicle for about 10 months.
+After installation, for the first half of the trial, data was recorded but no alerts were issued, to establish a baseline behaviour pattern.
+This was followed by a period where the C-ITS alerts were activated and data continued to be recorded.

-Participants will be asked to complete surveys and may be invited to attend a focus group, where they will have the opportunity to provide feedback on their experiences with the C-ITS device.
-Data captured by the C-ITS device will be analysed to determine if there were any behavioural changes associated with receiving safety alerts during driving.
+Participants completed surveys and some attended a focus group, where they had the opportunity to provide feedback on their experiences with the C-ITS device.
+Data captured by the C-ITS device is being analysed to determine if there were any behavioural changes associated with receiving safety alerts during driving.

 The CITI Light Vehicle Study has received approval from the University of Wollongong Human Ethics Committee and the NSW Department of Education Human Ethics Committee.